-Why implement robots in your warehouse?
+Why implement pick and place robots in your warehouse?

 Nowadays, many warehouse managers are exploring robotics.
 There are various reasons why implementing robots is important: